 ESTATE PLANNING – IT’S ALL ABOUT YOUR FAMILY

 As a well-known real estate law firm in Columbus, OH, Rathburn & Associates is proud to serve the community with a variety of services including assisting with real estate, wills, trusts, probate/non-probate, Social Security disability, and estate planning.
 Whether you come to our law office for a real estate attorney or a probate attorney in Columbus, Ohio, you will receive our full attention because we put our clients’ needs first.
-With personalized legal advice, you will be able to make the right decision for you and your family.
-Our estate planning is not cookie-cut from others and put together in “assembly line” fashion.
-We will put together options for you to consider that can help your family avoid probate, many times without the cost or complexities that a trust involves.
+With personalized legal advice, you will be able to make the right decision for yourself and your family.
+Our estate planning is not cookie-cut from others and put together in an “assembly line” fashion.
+We will put together options for you to consider that can help your family avoid probate, many times without the cost or complexities that trust involves.
 Make no mistake, if a trust of some sort is the right answer, we will tell you.
 If it is not, we will tell you that and let you decide.
 But it will be an informed decision done with you, not to you.

 An Accessible Estate Planning Attorney

-Our legal staff can help you determine which option is best for you and loved ones with an estate plan that will achieve your goals.
+Our legal staff can help you determine which option is best for you and your loved ones with an estate plan that will achieve your goals.
 Our law firm provides free parking and easy access, along with over 27 years of legal experience.
 You can rely on Rathburn & Associates when you need an estate planning attorney in Columbus, Ohio.
 Connect with our compassionate attorneys by calling (614) 497-9918 when you need legal assistance.